kalisio/kdk/docs/api/kcore/application.md

 # Application

-KDK offers a thin layer on top of the [FeathersJS application](https://docs.feathersjs.com/api/application.html) mainly to simplify the creation and configuration of services.
+Kalisio [core module](https://github.com/kalisio/kCore) offers a thin layer on top of the [FeathersJS application](https://docs.feathersjs.com/api/application.html) mainly to simplify the creation and configuration of services.
 It also provide some helpful concepts and utilities to structure your application right.

 ## Application API